 Frequently Asked Questions

-If a specialty trained speech-language pathologist provides myofunctional therapy, it’s often covered by insurance as part of speech or swallowing therapy.
-Since coverage can vary by plan, it’s always a good idea to check with your insurance provider.
+• If a specialty trained speech-language pathologist provides myofunctional therapy as part of their overall treatment plan to address an orofacial myofunctional disorder, it can be covered by medical insurance as part of speech, feeding, or swallowing therapy.
+Since coverage can vary by plan, it’s crucial to check with your insurance provider about your specific plan.

-The length of therapy varies for each individual.
+• The length of therapy varies for each individual.
 Progress depends on attending sessions consistently, following any recommended home exercises or strategies, implementing lifestyle or habit changes, and completing any additional referrals your clinician may suggest.
+Therapy isn’t a quick fix.
+Real, long-lasting change takes time, strong patient-provider rapport, teamwork with other providers, and an understanding that every person is unique and has different goals.

 The estimate includes anticipated charges based on the recommended services and maximum treatment frequency.
 While it reflects our best assessment of costs, it is not a guarantee of final charges.
 Actual costs may vary if the plan of care changes or less or additional services are needed.